Talk Like a Bulldog

 Academic Advisor – Faculty or staff member who helps you create and achieve your educational and career goals.
 Academic Advisors assist with course planning, registration, campus resources, and academic progress to your degree.
-This person usually is your FYS instructor during your first year, and then a professor within your major.
+First-year students begin with a first-year advisor and later move to a professor within your major.
+Transfer, Graduate, and Professional Studies students are immediately assigned to a major advisor.

 Academic Calendar – The official calendar of the college, available at www.barton.edu/calendar